Every day, thousands of commercial trucks travel across the United States delivering goods to businesses.

 Some common types of truck accidents include:

 - Rollovers—There are several reasons a trailer may roll over on the road.
-Whether due to slippery roads or unbalanced cargo, it puts everyone on the road at risk.
+Whether due to slippery roads or unbalanced cargo, a rollover puts everyone on the road at risk.

 - Jackknifing—This type of accident is relatively common in adverse weather conditions or when making high-speed turns.
 It occurs when the trailer swings out from behind the tractor at a 90-degree angle.